mirantilin/Movie_Box_Office_Model/README.md

 # Movie_Box_Office_Model
-Movie Box Office Model Using Regression Analysis
+The goal of this project is to find the best Movie Box Office Model using Regression Analysis.
+The best predictors are budget, movie length and the number of Oscar nominations, and the final R^2 is 0:4927.